lishucai/hello-world/README.md

 # hello-world
 Hi everybody!
-I like python
+I like python and
-This is my first commit.
+this is my first commit.